17 Ancient Metagenomic Pipelines

 ## Set up conda envs

-## If you can an error about a 'non-default solver backend' the run `conda config --set solver classic` and re-start the command
+## If we can an error about a 'non-default solver backend' the run `conda config --set solver classic` and re-start the command

-## If you have installed the standalone mamba, change --conda-frontend to mamba
+## If we have installed the standalone mamba, change --conda-frontend to mamba

 snakemake --use-conda --show-failed-logs -j 2 --conda-cleanup-pkgs cache --conda-create-envs-only -s ../workflow/Snakefile --conda-frontend conda